-The i7 8700K represented the first relevant Intel processor launch since AMD got back into the CPU game with their Ryzen chips back in 2017.
-Of course, we’ve had the mine’s-bigger-than-yours playground scuffle between the ultra-enthusiast (read: willy-waving) server-derived Threadripper and Core X parts, but they represent such a tiny percentage of the processors us normal humans will buy that they’re essentially supercar-like chips for the super-rich.
+Of course, we had the mine’s-bigger-than-yours playground scuffle between the ultra-enthusiast (read: willy-waving) server-derived Threadripper and Core X parts, but they represent such a tiny percentage of the processors us normal humans will buy that they’re essentially supercar-like chips for the super-rich.

 Well, except the poor li’l hexcore i7 7800X.
-That’s turned out to be more like a kit-car, with the body of a Lamborghini Countach and the engine of a Mini Metro, because this hot new Intel hatchback chip has got it beat on the drag strip less than three months after launch.
+That’s turned out to be more like a kit-car, with the body of a Lamborghini Countach and the engine of a Mini Metro, because this hot Intel hatchback chip had it beat on the drag strip less than three months after launch.

-These Intel 8th Gen, Coffee Lake CPUs are the ones meant to form the bedrock of our gaming rigs for the next year (give or take a few months) and they’re a great barometer of the processor market circa late 2017 / early 2018.
-The fact that Intel are introducing a new generation of chips less than a year after their 7th Gen Kaby Lake CPUs shows their unwillingness to cede the mainstream market to AMD’s multi-core Ryzen offerings.
-The 8th Gen wasn’t meant to launch now; Intel have pulled in pretty much every single CPU release since AMD unveiled their Zen processor architecture, and getting an early start on Coffee Lake was worthwhile given that the AMD Ryzen 2 CPUs are coming in April this year.
+These Intel 8th Gen, Coffee Lake CPUs are the ones meant to form the bedrock of our gaming rigs for the next year (give or take a few months) and they’re a great barometer of the processor market circa 2018.
+The fact that Intel introduced a new generation of chips less than a year after the 7th Gen Kaby Lake CPUs shows its unwillingness to cede the mainstream market to AMD’s multi-core Ryzen offerings.
+The 8th Gen wasn’t meant to launch last year; Intel pulled in pretty much every single CPU release since AMD unveiled their Zen processor architecture, and getting an early start on Coffee Lake was worthwhile given that the AMD Ryzen 2 CPUs landed in April this year.

-Coffee Lake, represented here by the six-core i7 8700K - the top processor in the Intel 8th Gen lineup - is a necessary reaction by the chip giant to their rivals who massively upped the core-count of their latest processors.
-But it’s almost just a temporary bandage for Intel’s CPU range while they continue to struggle with their main focus, getting those darned 10nm transistors functional, affordable, and reliable.
+Coffee Lake, represented here by the top processor in the Intel 8th Gen lineup, the six-core i7 8700K, is a necessary reaction by the chip giant to its rivals massively upping the core-count of its latest processors.
+But it’s almost just a temporary bandage for Intel’s CPU range while it continues to struggle with its main focus, getting those darned 10nm transistors functional, affordable, and reliable.

-The big news for the Intel Coffee Lake range is that this is the first time they’ve upped the mainstream core-count in nearly ten years.
-The Core i7 8700K is their new six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700K that was released in January 2017.
+The big news for the Intel Coffee Lake range is that this is the first time the mainstream core-count has been boosted in nearly ten years.
+The Core i7 8700K is the six-core / 12-thread flagship for the 8th Gen, delivering another pair of full Intel cores compared with the quad-core / eight-thread Core i7 7700Kreleased in January 2017.